mjcull/R4H2O/manuscript/session1.md

 # Case Study
 The case study for this first session is a set of water turbidity measurement for  number of suburbs in the same water network.
 The Laanecoorie water network is situated approximately 100 km North of Melbourne in Victoria, Australia.
-Water is sourced from the ** reservoir and treated with sand filtration.
+The plant extracts water from the  reservoir, which  and treated with sand filtration.

 The water network is divided in * water quality zones, each of which has a set of sample points installed at customer taps in the front of the house.
 The laboratory contractor regularly samples these taps and tests the water for a range of parameters, including turbidity.